-A country’s overshoot day is the date on which Earth Overshoot Day would fall if all of humanity consumed like the people in this country.
+A country’s overshoot day is the date on which Earth Overshoot Day would fall if all of humanity consumed like the people in that country.

-• The Ecological Footprint in Switzerland is 4.85 gha per person
+- The Ecological Footprint of Switzerland is 4.35 global hectares (gha) per person (in 2018)

 - Global biocapacity is 1.6 gha per person (in 2018)